Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 <a id="nestedatt--config"></a>
 ### Nested Schema for `config`

+Required:

+- `scopes` (List of String) The scopes passed to the authorization and token endpoints.

 Optional:

 - `anonymous` (String) An optional string (consumer UUID or username) value that functions as an “anonymous” consumer if authentication fails.
 If empty (default null), requests that fail authentication will return a `4xx` HTTP status code.
 This value must refer to the consumer `id` or `username` attribute, and **not** its `custom_id`.